braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push.md

 page_order: 3
 layout: dev_guide
 guide_top_header: "Push"
 guide_top_text: "Push messages are a tried-and-true way to reach your customers via mobile or web.
 They're useful for driving a user to a specific place, but you should use them wisely!
-Read any article below or check out our [Push LAB course](https://lab.braze.com/messaging-channels-push) to learn about who you can send a push to, how to send it, and what advanced push capabilities Braze offers."
+Read any of the following articles or check out our [Push LAB course](https://lab.braze.com/messaging-channels-push) to learn about who you can send a push to, how to send it, and what advanced push capabilities Braze offers."
 description: "Push messages are a tried-and-true way to reach your customers via mobile or web.
 They're useful for driving a user to a specific place, but you should use them wisely!"
 channel:
   - push